alimezar/digitalocean-demo/docs/CI-CD-DigitalOcean-Demo.md

 (Alternatively: `sudo gpasswd -d deploy sudo`.)

+After this change:

-After this change, `deploy` can no longer run arbitrary commands as root, and `sudo -l` confirms that it is not in the sudoers file.
-The CI/CD pipeline still functions correctly because all deployment actions (file sync, `npm install`, starting the Node.js server on port 3000) occur inside directories owned by `deploy` and do not require elevated privileges.
+- `deploy` can no longer run arbitrary commands as root.
+- `sudo -l` for `deploy` confirms that it is not in the sudoers file.
+- The CI/CD pipeline still functions correctly because all deployment actions (file sync, `npm install`, starting the Node.js server on port 3000) occur inside directories owned by `deploy` and do not require elevated privileges.

 This setup ensures that even if the CI credentials are compromised, the attacker only gains access to a non-privileged deploy user rather than full root access on the server.